Dutch Archives that provide Free Scanning on Demand

 In the Netherlands, archives provide their already digitized records available online for free.
 But several archives go a step further, and also allow you to request documents to be scanned free of charge.

 These archives have allocated budget for digitizing their collection.
 Part of this budget is used for larger projects, and another part is used for scanning-on-demand where the users determine the order in which the records get digitized.
-The resulting scans are attached to the finding aids and are then available for everyone, including the person who requested the scans.
+The resulting scans are often attached to the finding aids and are then available for everyone, including the person who requested the scans.
+Other archives will email you a download link.

 List of archives that have free scanning on demand